 On route match, the router (top-level route class) returns

-some parameters: the "defaults" (parameters listed in the defaults
+some parameters: the "defaults" (parameters listed in the defaults section of

 routing configuration) plus any wildcard parameters extracted from URL string.